2010 Philippine House of Representatives elections in Eastern Visayas: 2nd District

 The result of the election is under protest in the House of Representatives Electoral Tribunal.

-Samar (Western Samar)
+Samar

 1st District

 Reynaldo Uy is in his third consecutive term already and is ineligible for reelection.
 His party nominated Calbayog mayor Mel Senen Sarmiento as their nominee for the district's seat.

 2nd District

 Incumbent Sharee Ann Tan will run for governor of Samar.
 Her mother, governor Milagrosa is her party's nominee for the district's seat.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.